 After my research, I found that the key features to compare motorcycle loans are:

 - Lender Requirements

 Many finance companies will take into account your debt-to-income ratio and look at your credit score to determine whether they will be willing to lend money to you and at what rate that money will be lent (The APR).
 Many lenders these days will require a good to excellent credit score such as LightStream.
 However, there are other lenders within the marketplace that will lend to bad-credit borrowers.
 Requirements on a loan that is secured may be less harsh than on a loan that is unsecured.

 Annual Percentage Rates (APR)

-Any loan will come with an APR or Annual Percentage Rate which is the interest rate on the loan plus any fees.
-The loan with the lowest APR is often the best to choose but you will need to read any small print which accompanied the loan to check that all fees and any other costs are included.
+Any loan will come with an APR or Annual Percentage Rate, which is the interest rate on the loan plus any fees.
+The loan with the lowest APR is often the best to choose, but you will need to read any small print accompanying the loan to check that all fees and other costs are included.
 You can also ask your loan officer who will give you all the information you require.

 You will need to check how long your repayment term is over.
 A longer repayment term will mean that your payments will be smaller, but you may end up paying more for the loan in the long run.
 With a shorter repayment period, your monthly payments may be higher, but the overall cost of the loan will cost less.

-Calculating how much you can afford before applying for a loan is always a good idea, and I explain how you can do this further down within this article.
+Calculating how much you can afford before applying for a loan is always a good idea, and I explain how you can do this further down in this article.

 Extra Loan Features